 - Talk to your family about how you’re really feeling.

 - Talk to your friends about something important to you.

 - Speak to a therapist or a coach about personal matters.

-- Touch yourself (there’s no shame or embarrassment with that!)
+- Touch yourself (remember, there’s no shame or embarrassment with that!)

 - Have cuddles with your dog or cat.